 Discovering Nantucket Dreams

-Learn about this popular New England island, the setting for the new Guideposts Christian fiction series.
+Learn about this New England island, the setting for Guideposts's new Christian fiction series.

 Some of my very favorite vacations have taken place at the seaside, on both the West and East Coasts.
 There is nothing like the sound of waves or the tangy sea air to soothe the soul and put life in its proper perspective.